Emelieh21/brand-new-kettle-hack/setup_devices_relayr_cloud.md

 ![screenshot](assets/new_model_relayr.png)

-We named our model _Kettle_ and set the meaning to _kettle_ as well, you can of course choose any name you like (but then make sure to change the python scripts accordingly later).
+We named our model _Kettle_ and set the meaning to _kettle_ as well, you can of course choose any name you like (but make sure to change the python scripts accordingly later).
 For the Value type, choose **Boolean** (we will be sending True's and Falses).
 You will have to fill in a website as well for some reason - this can be a fake URL as well (www.yeah.yeah for example).
 When you're done click **save model**.

 ##### Step 2: Create a device